Bing Visual Search vs Google Lens

 What is this tool?

-Bing Visual Search allows users to search the web using images.
+Bing Visual Search lets users search the web by uploading images to find related content.

 How much does it cost?